 Grants are awarded on the basis of demonstrated financial need.
 Financial aid is available to students in PK through Grade 12; however, aid is primarily available to families of students enrolled in Grades 6-12.
 Once a financial aid commitment is made to a family, continuing assistance can be anticipated as long as financial need continues to be demonstrated.

 The financial aid program at Sewickley Academy is need-based.
 When the family of an accepted student demonstrates financial need, the school makes every effort to help offset the cost of a Sewickley Academy education according to that family's particular need.
-Aid decisions are guided by financial data submitted to Financial Aid for School Tuition (FAST) by Independent School Management (ISM), and by review of the data by Sewickley Academy's Financial Aid Committee.
+Aid decisions are guided by financial data submitted to Financial Aid for School Tuition (FAST) by Independent School Management (ISM), and by review of the application data by Sewickley Academy's Financial Aid Committee.

 There are no merit-based scholarships available at Sewickley Academy.
 All aid is need-based.